ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // main.main() /tmp/sandbox091462361/prog.go:5 +0x39
 ```

-You can `defer` a call to `recover`, to regain control of a panicking goroutine. `recover` will return the value passed to panic:
+You can defer a call to `recover` to regain control of a panicking goroutine. `recover` will return the value passed to panic:
 ```go
 defer func() {
   if r := recover(); r != nil {